Mahdiss99/Mahdiss99.github.io/index.md

     <!-- About Me Section with Title and Initial Content -->
     <div class="about-me-content">
       <h2>About Me</h2>
-      <p>I am a Mechanical Engineering Ph.D. candidate in the <a href="https://mae.ucdavis.edu/">MAE Department at UC Davis</a>, working in the <a href="https://nazarilab.ucdavis.edu/">CORE Lab</a> with <a href="https://scholar.google.com/citations?user=bEr1ZzMAAAAJ&hl=en">Prof. Nazari</a>.
+      <p>I am a Ph.D. candidate in Robotics and Control at the <a href="https://mae.ucdavis.edu/">MAE Department in University of California, Davis</a>, where I work in the <a href="https://nazarilab.ucdavis.edu/">CORE Lab</a> with <a href="https://scholar.google.com/citations?user=bEr1ZzMAAAAJ&hl=en">Prof. Nazari</a> on developing interaction-aware decision-making and path-planning algorithms for autonomous and multi-agent systems.
+My research explores how autonomous agents can anticipate and respond to each other’s actions, using tools from game theory, optimal control and MPC, and data-driven modeling.
+I design algorithms that compute safe, efficient trajectories while predicting how surrounding agents may react—an essential </p>
-      Specializing in robotics, controls, and planning, I address interaction-aware path planning and control in complex multi-agent environments with applications in autonomous driving and human-robot interactions.
-Simply speaking, I am developing a novel method to efficiently find an optimal feasible trajectory while predicting how other agents will react to ego's actions in the shared environment by combining path planning with data-driven dynamic </p>
     </div>
   </div>

   <!-- Additional About Me Content Below Image -->
   <div class="about-me-content full-width">
-    <p> system modeling.
-Aside the mathematical framework, I am creating a physics-based simulation environment for conflicting driving scenarios via Python and Julia.
-My journey in engineering has taught me to build on foundational principles to create practical solutions. </p>
-    <p> Gaining hands-on experience in embedded systems, sensor integrations, and troubleshooting while designing and fabricating a soft tactile sensor in my undergrads equipped me with low-level programmming skills, computer-aided desig, rapid prototyping, and interdisciplinary problem-solving.</p>
-    <p> Through my Ph.D. research, I have advanced my skills in Python, MATLAB, and Julia, applying them to complex simulations and modeling.
-Leading and mentoring my lab's RC car team on developing an F1Tenth RC platform has deepened my ability to collaborate and apply control strategies in real-world scenarios.
-I approach every project as a chance to learn, contribute, and push boundaries in robotics and automation.</p>
+    <p> capability for autonomy in complex, interactive environments.
+My work spans theory, algorithms, and implementation.
+I develop fast Nash-seeking and interaction-aware MPC methods for multi-agent decision-making, build data-driven dynamic models (including Koopman-based approaches), and create physics-based simulation pipelines in Python that integrate CARLA for large-scale evaluation. </p>
+    <p> Before pursuing my Ph.D., I gained extensive hands-on experience in robotics and mechatronics at the University of Tehran, where I designed and prototyped a soft magnetic tactile sensor, built embedded control and calibration systems (STM32/Arduino), and developed electronics and firmware for real-time sensing and control. </p>
+    <p> Alongside my research, I enjoy mentoring and technical leadership.
+I guide a team of undergraduate researchers developing deep-learning models for vehicle behavior and trajectory prediction, and I supervised the development of our lab’s F1Tenth autonomous racing platform, coordinating work through a master’s student team lead while contributing to key sensing modules such as wheel-speed encoders and IR-based state estimation. </p>
+    <p> Across all my work, I am motivated by a simple idea: autonomous systems should think and act intelligently in the real world.
+I strive to build algorithms and tools that make this possible, combining analytical methods with computational models, simulation with real-world constraints, and theory with practical implementation.
+Whether modeling multi-agent interactions, designing control architectures, or building robotic systems from the ground up, I aim to contribute to autonomy that is more adaptive, reliable, and aware of the world around it. </p>
   </div>

   <!-- Education Section in Two Columns -->